Chirag-ahir/JAVA-All-Basic/README.md

   What is For-each loop?<br>
   In Java, the for-each loop is used to iterate through elements of arrays and collections (like ArrayList).
 It is also known as the enhanced for loop.

+  What is Covariant return type?<br>
+  Covariant return type refers to return type of an overriding method.
+It allows to narrow down return type of an overridden method without any need to cast the type or check the return type.

+  What is Instance initializer block?<br>
+  Instance Initialization Blocks or IIBs are used to initialize instance variables.
+So firstly, the constructor is invoked and the java compiler copies the instance initializer block in the constructor after the first statement super().
+They run each time when the object of the class is created.